zhxie/ikago/README.md

 `-p port`: (Optional) Port for routing upstream.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.

-`-f addresses`: Filters, use comma to separate multiple filters, must not contain the server.
-Packets with the same address with the filter's will be proxied.
+`-r addresses`: Sources, use comma to separate multiple addresses.
+Packets with the same source's address will be proxied.

 `-s ip:port`: Server.